TZstatsADS/ads-spring2023-project3-group-5/doc/a_note_on_contributions.md

 ---
 Sample project README statement.

-Project xxx
+Project 3: Weakly supervised learning: label noise and correction

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Team members: Yuxin Liang, Nixon Mckenzie, Safira Raharjo, Yi Sun, Yixun Xu, Haoyu Zhang

 Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%